hakai-here/Pyosint/README.md

 * More Error handiling has been added
 * Number of sites has been increased from 147 to 326
 * Cross platform portable
-* Reduced unused and unwanted codes codes
+* Reduced unused and unwanted codes
 * Removed console mode